 A realllly good tip at a bar

-"A few weeks ago, we went out for dinner at this bar.
+"A few weeks ago we went out for dinner at this bar.
 When we were done, we told our friend that he should not be a dick by leaving a bad tip.
 He responded by pouring all of his loose change into the bill basket.
-What he didn't realize was that between all those coins was an entire gram of coke.
-Not long after we left, we realized what had happened, and my friend had to go and ask the waiter for 'something that was left in the basket.'
-The waiter was like, 'yeah, yeah', and gave it back, while we cracked up laughing in the doorway." –Diego, 27
+What he didn't realise was that between all those coins was an entire gram of coke.
+Not long after we left, we realised what had happened, and my friend had to go and ask the waiter for 'something that was left in the basket'.
+The waiter was like, 'yeah, yeah', and gave it back, while we cracked up laughing in the doorway." – Diego, 27

 The hazy end of a festival

 "A couple of years ago, when I still lived at home with my parents, I came back from a festival with my head pretty fried and started to do some laundry.
 I had quite a bit of speed left over but I didn't know where I had put it, even though I knew it had come back with me because my last memory was of picking it up from my tent.

 Days and weeks went by and I couldn't find it anywhere, and although I wasn't too worried, I was still pretty paranoid that I had left it around the house for my parents to find